bmweiner/jetpack/README.md

 Each pack has it's own directory in the hanger and contains all the subdirectories and template files for that pack.
-Additionally `pack.cfg` and `pack.json` files may exist at the hanger and/or package level.
+Additionally `pack.cfg` and `pack.json` files may exist at the hanger and/or pack level.

 ### Template Files